ethers-io/ethers.js/docs/source/api-contract.rst

 Connecting to a Contract
 ========================

 new :sup:`ethers` .
-Contract ( address , interface , providerOrSigner )
+Contract ( addressOrName , interface , providerOrSigner )
-    Connects to the contract at *address* defined by *interface*, which may be a JSON string or the parsed object.
+    Connects to the contract at *addressOrName* defined by *interface*, which may be a JSON string or the parsed object.

     The *providerOrSigner* may be any instance of the following: